ZKTKZ/shopify-challenge-2021/README.md

 /photos/show

-## Overview
-- The app follows the MVC paradigm.
-I used this challenge as an opportunity to learn Ruby on Rails, and so it is the language of choice.
-User authentication is managed by Okta SSO, and Cloudinary is used as a CDN.
-ActiveRecord Sessions enable a user's login state to be tracked across different pages in the application.
-### Tests
-Unit tests for models and controllers are in their respective subfolders within '/test'
+N.B.
+Cloudinary may take upto 5 minutes to show newly uploaded assets.

 ### Controllers

-### Model

-### View
-Partials allow us to avoid repetitive layout code, in accordance with DRY principles.
+`/app/controllers`

-### Improvements
+### Potential Improvements
 Some features of this project would ideally be revamped for a proper production context.
 A few ideas:
-- Use Ruby namespaces for api versioning, so that...
+- Use Ruby namespaces for api versioning
 - Move from sqlite to Postgres database, as...
-- Integration testing of multiple controllers, to enable new features without breaking existing functionality
+- Integration testing of controllers, to enable new features without breaking existing functionality
-- Postman and Okta compatibility is an open issue](https://github.com/postmanlabs/postman-app-support/issues/2646), hence the basic HTML view.
-Custom CSS would definitely be a welcome update.
+- Use partials for duplicate view logic per DRY coding standards
 - Cloud-hosted deployment.
-This image hosting service uses the reputable Cloudinary and Okta libraries for security.
-Unfortunately, these are both expensive services ($100/month for Cloudinary alone), so an already-deployed version was not feasible
+Cloudinary and Okta libraries for security are both expensive services ($100/month for Cloudinary alone), so an already-deployed version was not launched